webix-hub/docs/data/api/selectionmodel_select.md

 @params:
 - id		string, array		the id of a single item or an array of items ids
-- continue		bool		if it's set to <i>true</i>, the method won't affect the existing selection (will select new items but preserve selection of old items).
+- preserve		boolean		if it's set to <i>true</i>, the method won't affect the existing selection (will select new items but preserve selection of old items).
 The default value - <i>false</i>

 @example:
 webix.ui({